-The b2 BCA reflects our view that the runoff plan for Dexia Group has so far been unfolding without any major disruption because of the extraordinary support provided by the governments of Belgium and France through the government-guaranteed debt programme.
-It also factors in the probability that the group might need additional government support during its prolonged runoff period.
+The b2 BCA reflects our view that the orderly resolution of DCL has so far been unfolding smoothly, in particular because of the large support provided by the governments of Belgium and France through the government-guaranteed debt scheme.
+Nevertheless, the BCA also reflects the fact that DCL might need additional capital injection from the governments to comply with prudential regulations during its prolonged run-off period.

 We believe that any additional support needed from public authorities by an entity already in runoff would not result in a resolution under the terms and conditions of the European Union (EU) Bank Recovery and Resolution Directive (BRRD).
-Therefore, we assume that, in practice, the group is out of the scope of the EU BRRD, and, hence, we apply our Basic LGF approach instead of our Advanced LGF approach.
+Therefore, we assume that, in practice, the group is out of the scope of the EU BRRD, and, hence, we apply our Basic LGF approach instead of our Advanced LGF approach, implying no LGF uplift from the Adjusted BCA for the bank's deposit and senior unsecured ratings.